 The dividends and distributions paid by the Fund to the insurance company separate accounts will consist of ordinary income, capital gains, or some combination of both.
 Because shares of the Fund must be purchased through separate accounts used to fund variable insurance contracts, such dividends and distributions will be exempt from current taxation by contract holders if left to accumulate within a separate account.
 Consult the variable insurance contract prospectus for additional tax information.

-FUND SUMMARY: NVIT MELLON DYNAMIC U.S. CORE FUND (formerly, NVIT Dynamic U.S. Growth Fund)
+FUND SUMMARY: NVIT MELLON DYNAMIC U.S. CORE FUND

 The NVIT Mellon Dynamic U.S. Core Fund seeks long-term capital growth.